niartenyaw/dcos-docs-site/pages/1.13/security/oss/user-account-management/troubleshooting/index.md

 sudo systemctl restart dcos-cockroach.service
 ```

-If the raft quorum for a paricular range cannot be recovered and the `ranges_unavailable` persist, the unavailable data is inevitably lost because it cannot be read nor written.
+If the raft quorum for a particular range cannot be recovered and the `ranges_unavailable` persist, the unavailable data is inevitably lost because it cannot be read nor written.

 **NOTE**: Re-installing or adding new DC/OS master nodes (CockroachDB nodes) will not add to the quorum for the ranges that are already in `ranges_unavailable` state.
 Furthermore, wiping existing CockroachDB instances lowers the chance for recovery.